RoseannaGG/Toad_Genetics_Pipeline/README.md

 - take first snp in locus (locus =  DNA between cut sites)
 - - run with various dif filtering criteria

+NB - run steps 7-9 on small test dataset first and play with values of M and n to see which to choose.
+As per Rochette and Catchan paper

 ### 9b.  nucleotide diverstiy
   - run populations with some good filtering to get that has had some filtering